Gerhard-Kirsten/2S-POD-DEIM-for-Matrix-ODES/README.md

-# 2S-POD-DEIM-for-Matrix-ODES
-This package will be made available to the public upon acceptance of the related article for publication.

-The code corresponds to a Matlab implementation of Algorithm 2S-POD-DEIM from:
+This code is used to call the 2S-POD-DEIM algorithm to integrate a convection-diffusion-reaction ODE, where the reduced model is integrated by a matrix-oriented first-order exponential Euler scheme.

+Related Article:

-G. Kirsten & Valeria Simoncini.
+G. Kirsten and Valeria Simoncini.
 A matrix-oriented POD-DEIM algorithm applied to nonlinear differential matrix equations. pp. 1-25, June 2020.
 Revised May 2021. arXiv: 2006.13289   [math.NA].

+Related Example: Example 3, page 16.

+We provide this code without any guarantee that the code is bulletproof as input parameters are not checked for correctness.
+Finally, if the user encounters any problems with the code, the author can be contacted via e-mail.